A beer-lovers’ guide to Cape Town

 Newlands Brewery

 The beer brewing history in the Newlands area dates back to the 1600s, with this brewery being established in 1820.
 Run by South African Breweries (SAB), the Newlands Brewery has stood the test of time with a proud beer tradition that keeps on delivering some of the best golden beers in the world.
 Now a National Heritage, the Newlands Brewery invites beer fans to see how the magic happens with their daily beer tours.
-At just R80 you get to experience their beer tasting and two complimentary drinks.

-Book your tour: newlandstours@za.sabmiller.com
+Book Your Tour: newlandstours@za.sabmiller.com

 Website: newlandsbrewery.co.za